floger/vimfiles/Readme.md

 * Move cursor by display lines instead of physical (j => gj)
 * Autosave on lose focus
 * _ is a word separator
-* Font is Monaco 12
+* Font is DejaVu Sans Mono,14

 ### TODO
 * Better description